awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Encryption of data at rest requires Amazon ES 5\.1 or later\.
 For more information about encrypting data at rest for Amazon ES, see the [https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/encryption-at-rest.html](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/encryption-at-rest.html)\.

-## \[ES\.2\] Amazon Elasticsearch Service domains should be in a VPC<a name="fsbp-es-2"></a>
+## \[ES\.2\] Elasticsearch domains should be in a VPC<a name="fsbp-es-2"></a>

 **Category:** Protect > Secure network configuration > Resources within VPC

 **Severity:** Critical

-**Resource type:** Elasticsearch domain
+**Resource type:** `AWS::Elasticsearch::Domain`

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/elasticsearch-in-vpc-only.html](https://docs.aws.amazon.com/config/latest/developerguide/elasticsearch-in-vpc-only.html)

 **Parameters:** None

-This control checks whether Amazon Elasticsearch Service domains are in a VPC\.
+This control checks whether Elasticsearch domains are in a VPC\.
 It does not evaluate the VPC subnet routing configuration to determine public access\.
-You should ensure that Amazon ES domains are not attached to public subnets\.
+You should ensure that Elasticsearch domains are not attached to public subnets\.
 See [Resource\-based policies](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-ac.html#es-ac-types-resource) in the *Amazon Elasticsearch Service Developer Guide*\.
 You should also ensure that your VPC is configured according to the recommended best practices\.
 See [Security best practices for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-best-practices.html) in the *Amazon VPC User Guide*\.

-Amazon ES domains deployed within a VPC can communicate with VPC resources over the private AWS network, without the need to traverse the public internet\.
+Elasticsearch domains deployed within a VPC can communicate with VPC resources over the private AWS network, without the need to traverse the public internet\.
 This configuration increases the security posture by limiting access to the data in transit\.
-VPCs provide a number of network controls to secure access to Amazon ES domains, including network ACL and security groups\.
-Security Hub recommends that you migrate public Amazon ES domains to VPCs to take advantage of these controls\.
+VPCs provide a number of network controls to secure access to Elasticsearch domains, including network ACL and security groups\.
+Security Hub recommends that you migrate public Elasticsearch domains to VPCs to take advantage of these controls\.

 ### Remediation<a name="es-2-remediation"></a>